YAL-GameMaker/zip-writer/README.md

 - **zip_save(zip, path)**
   Finalizes the Zip structure (meaning that no new files can be written to it) and saves the archive to the given path.
 - **zip_get_buffer(zip)**
-  Finalizes the Zip structure and returns it's internal buffer.
+  Finalizes the Zip structure and returns its internal buffer.
   Current size will be indicated by the buffer's writing position (buffer_tell).
   Note that the buffer will be destroyed by zip_destroy.